fastpm/fastpm/README.rst

 gsl : Most super-computing facility have these already installed.
 Locate the path.
 Point GSL_DIR to the installation dir.

-pfft : bundled and installed automatically via
+pfft : bundled and built statically via

 .. code::